Hopper262/marathon-utils/README.md

 Converts 'STR ' and 'STR#' resources into a format suitable for pasting into Aleph One MML.
 Good for repackaging Marathon TCs.
 Also good for inspecting any classic Mac string resources.

+### rsrc2mml.pl

+Converts 'nrct', 'clut', 'finf', and 'STR#' resources from a Marathon-series application's resource fork into a format suitable for pasting into Aleph One MML.
+Even better than the above for repackaging Marathon TCs.